Pressure sores often result from pressure combined with pulling on the skin, friction, and moisture, particularly over bony areas.

 Pressure sores that do not heal may also cause cellulitis and sinus tracts to form.
 Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
 Sinus tracts are passages that connect the infected area of the skin surface or the sore to other structures, such as those deep in the body.
 For example, a sinus tract from a pressure sore near the pelvis can connect to the bowel.

 Doctors also assess people for their nutrition status.
-People with pressure sores, especially those with stage III or IV sores, usually have blood tests.
+People with pressure sores, especially those with stage 3 or 4 sores, usually have blood tests.
 People who are undernourished are evaluated further.

 When pressure sores do not heal, doctors often suspect a complication.
-If osteomyelitis is suspected, doctors do blood tests and often the imaging tests such as magnetic resonance imaging (MRI) or computed tomography (CT).
+If osteomyelitis is suspected, doctors do blood tests and often the imaging test magnetic resonance imaging (MRI).
 To confirm osteomyelitis, doctors may need to take a small sample (biopsy) of bone to see if bacteria grow from it (culture).

 The prognosis for early-stage pressure sores is excellent if people have received timely, appropriate treatment, but healing typically requires weeks.
-After 6 months of treatment, more than 70% of stage II pressure sores, 50% of stage III pressure sores, and 30% of stage IV pressure sores resolve.
+After 6 months of treatment, more than 70% of stage 2 pressure sores, 50% of stage 3 pressure sores, and 30% of stage 4 pressure sores resolve.
 Pressure sores often develop in people who are receiving care that is less than perfect, have disorders that impair wound healing (such as diabetes or undernutrition), or both.
 Without continual meticulous care of the sores and treatment of other disorders and complications, long-term prognosis is poor, even if pressure sores have healed.

 Prevention is the best strategy for dealing with pressure sores.
 In most cases, pressure sores can be prevented by meticulous attention from all caregivers, including nurses, nurses’ aides, and family members.

 Frequent repositioning is the best way to avoid pressure sores.
 People who cannot move themselves should be repositioned frequently.
-For example, people who are confined to bed should be repositioned at least every 2 hours.
-Every day, caregivers should closely inspect the skin to look for early signs of redness or discoloration.
+For example, people who are confined to bed should be repositioned at least every 1 to 2 hours.
+At least every day, caregivers should closely inspect the skin to look for early signs of redness or discoloration.
 Any sign of redness or discoloration at pressure areas is a signal that the person needs to be repositioned and kept from lying or sitting on the discolored area until it returns to normal.

 Skin care is vital to preventing pressure sores.
 The skin must be kept clean and dry because moisture increases the risk of developing pressure sores.
 Dry skin is less likely to stick to fabrics and cause friction or traction.
 After cleaning, the skin should be dried by gentle patting (avoiding rubbing the skin).
 The use of thick creams that act as a barrier to protect the underlying skin from moisture may help prevent sores.
 For people confined to bed, sheets and clothing should be changed frequently to make sure they are clean and dry.
 Cornstarch may allow microorganisms to grow and should not be used.